 - Method of notifying employees of a business closure due to bad weather

-- Call-in procedures for employees who cannot come to work due to weather conditions (for example, will you require a phone call, or would a text or email be considered acceptable?)
+- Call-in procedures for employees who cannot come to work due to weather conditions

 - Pay policies for hourly and salaried employees if they are unable to work due to bad weather